eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 -  ``<install-location>/include/ddsc``
 -  ``<install-location>/share/CycloneDDS``

-At this point, you are ready to use Eclipse Cyclone DDS in your own projects.
+At this point, you are ready to use Eclipse Cyclone DDS in your projects.

-**Note:** The default build type is a release build with debug information included (RelWithDebInfo).
+**Note:** The default build type is a release build that includes debugging information (``RelWithDebInfo``).
 This build is suitable for applications because of its high-performance and debugging capabilities.
 If you prefer a Debug or pure Release build, set ``CMAKE_BUILD_TYPE`` accordingly.